SpatialStats/spatialstats.github.io/pages/presentations.md

 <div align="center"><a href="https://www.youtube.com/watch?v=YQ7JQi13_B0" target="_blank"><img src="/images/R_Pres_Small-play.png" alt="The R ArcGIS bridge combines visualziation ArcGIS Pro and analysis with R" class="inline"/></a></div>

-<h3 markdown="1">[Data Science Made Easy in ArcGIS using Python and R](https://www.youtube.com/watch?v=YQ7JQi13_B0){:target="_blank"}</h3>
+<h3 markdown="1">[Integrating R and ArcGIS for Advanced Analysis](https://youtu.be/i6Pc8SwWpyM){:target="_blank"}</h3>

 Python and R provide a wide array of powerful modules that can expand the data science capabilities of ArcGIS.
-This session outlines integration techniques that allow you to call open source statistical packages to quantify patterns and relationships in your data. | [Slides](https://esri.box.com/s/wz3aqctn69bord0cwmxfouoxtbc2gbyj)
+This session outlines integration techniques that allow you to call open source statistical packages to quantify patterns and relationships in your data.
 </div>
 </div>